nb-twy/ParkDirectories/README.md

 git clone https://github.com/nb-twy/ParkDirectories.git
 cd ParkDirectories
 ./install.sh
-source ~/.bash_profile
+source ~/.bashrc
 ```

-Without any switches, _.install.sh_ will add the _pd_ command to the environment, place the Bash executable in your `$HOME` directory, and place the bootstrap code in the _.bash_profile_ file.
+Without any switches, _.install.sh_ will add the _pd_ command to the environment, place the Bash executable in your `$HOME` directory, and place the bootstrap code in the _.bashrc_ file.
 Installation is fast!
-Follow the instructions at the end of installation and run `source ~/.bash_profile` or restart your terminal to bootstrap the command.
+Follow the instructions at the end of installation and run `source ~/.bashrc` or restart your terminal to bootstrap the command.

 **WARNING**:  Installation creates a _pd.log_ file in the same directory as _install.sh_.  **DO NOT** delete this file.
-It is necessary for _uninstall.sh_ to work correctly
+It is necessary for _uninstall.sh_ to work correctly.

 The first time you run _pd_ with any of its options (_e.g._ `pd -h` to see the help information), the data file (_.pd-data_ by default) will be created in the same directory as the executable.
 The command is not complicated, so just run `pd -h` to see all of the options in a quick view.